Major Crimes (TV series): Premise

 With the departure of Deputy Chief Brenda Leigh Johnson sending tremors throughout the entire Los Angeles Police Department, Captain Sharon Raydor faces difficult challenges as she assumes Johnson's former post as head of the Major Crimes Division.
 For one, as she is a former internal-affairs officer, many of her squad members do not trust her.
 Additionally, the controversial new rules she had instituted as head of the Force Investigation Division (FID) are reaping unintended consequences at crime scenes.
 Finally, the LAPD's new cost-saving policy of striking deals with violent criminals instead of extracting confessions from them is generating additional rancor among the rank and file, particularly with Major Crimes' senior officer and second-in-command, Lieutenant Provenza.

-Raydor's foster son Rusty Beck (whom she later adopts) adds more drama to Raydor's personal life, but it bleeds into her professional life as well, since Rusty is the key eyewitness in the trial of serial killer Phillip Stroh (Billy Burke).
+Raydor's foster son Rusty Beck (whom she later adopts) adds more drama to Raydor's personal life, but it bleeds into her professional life, as well, since Rusty is the key eyewitness in the trial of serial killer Phillip Stroh (Billy Burke).
 Rusty ends up attending the same Catholic school Raydor's grown children once attended.

-The series stars numerous cast members continuing in their roles from The Closer, including actors Mary McDonnell, G.W.
-Bailey, Tony Denison, Michael Paul Chan, Raymond Cruz, Phillip P. Keene, Robert Gossett, Jonathan Del Arco and Jon Tenney.
+The series stars numerous cast members continuing in their roles from The Closer, including actors Mary McDonnell, G. W. Bailey, Tony Denison, Michael Paul Chan, Raymond Cruz, Phillip P. Keene, Robert Gossett, Jonathan Del Arco, and Jon Tenney.
 They are joined by Graham Patrick Martin as Rusty and Kearran Giovanni as Detective Amy Sykes, the only main character not previously seen on The Closer.
 (Rusty only appeared in two episodes of The Closer, at the finale.)
+Kathe Mazur (as D.D.A.
+Andrea Hobbs), Ransford Doherty (as Kendall), Steve Roussell (as Tactical Flight Officer), and Billy Burke (as Phillip Stroh) also appeared in both series.